Sudz/queenswood-tennis/README.md

-# Queenswood Tennis & Pickleball - Elite 2026 Platform 🎾⚡
+# Queenswood Tennis & Pickleball club 🎾⚡

 Welcome to the future of racket sports.
 Queenswood is a state-of-the-art digital facility designed for the "Elite 2026" season, featuring immersive motion, advanced analytics, and integrated secure payments.